Center for Student Success

 Full-time students entering the University must comply with state laws regarding immunizations for measles and rubella.
-Applicants to the Graduate School must complete the Immunization Form and return it to the Health Services Office.
+Applicants to graduate programs must complete the Immunization Form and return it to the Health Services Office.
 In addition, students enrolling at the university for full-time study must also file a completed Health Examination Report with the Health Services Office.
 Medical forms and information can be obtained by contacting the Health Services Office at 203.932.7079 or 1.800.DIAL.UNH, ext.
 7079, or on the website.

 Connecticut law requires that each student who resides in University-owned housing be vaccinated against meningitis as a condition of such residence.